guofeng201507/ISA-IPA-2020-05-05-IS1PT-GRP-High5-StockTrading/README.md

 Here we are using the Proximal Policy Optimization algorithm (PPO2 is the version optimized for GPU), which is an Actor-Critic method: it uses a value function to improve the policy gradient descent (by reducing the variance).

+It combines ideas from A2C (having multiple workers and using an entropy bonus for exploration) and TRPO (it uses a trust region to improve stability and avoid catastrophic drops in performance).

+PPO is an on-policy algorithm, which means that the trajectories used to update the networks must be collected using the latest policy.
+It is usually less sample efficient than off-policy alorithms like DQN, SAC or TD3, but is much faster regarding wall-clock time.

 ## 🕵️‍♀️ 模拟实验

 ### 环境安装